chsjr1996/tours-nest-api/README.md

 If you are using the production file (docker-compose.prod.yaml) then you need specify this after of `docker-compose`, e.g.:

 - `docker-compose -f docker-compose.prod.yaml down`

 ---

+## API Documentation

+You can access the API Documentation in [http://localhost:3000/api](http://localhost:3000/api`) (or in other defined APP Port).
+The `/api` endpoint will display a documentation built with Swagger, if you want the OAS data then access the `/api-json` endpoint.
+(1)

+> Notes

+1. The OAS (OpenAPI Specification) is a language-agnostic interface to RESTful.
+You can use the OAS output in Insomnia Designer, only copy `/api-json` result and paste in 'Design' tab.

+---